stasbel/dotfiles/README.md

 * "Keymap" profile is per-device base.
 * "Code Style" and "Inspections" is per-project base.
-* Other stuff is synced through account.
+* Other stuff, including "Theme", is synced through account.

 ## Licence